What are Qualifying Sessions?

 Qualifying point: 1

-Open to: 2023/2024 students, inc 2022 & 2023 part time students and transferring legal professionals
+Open to: All current students and transferring legal professionals

 This masterclass is taught by Master Alastair Hodge – students will be taught mooting skills, preparation, advocacy, timing and how to deal with judicial intervention.
 The masterclass will be followed by a Q&A and an optional drinks reception.